dolbyio-samples/media-sample-python-sibilance-handling/README.md

  - <a href = "https://dolby.io/search/?_blog_categories=media"> Blog Session - Media API </a>

 # About Dolby.io
-<p>Learn how to integrate high-fidelity audio and video solutions into your real-time communications and file-based media processing applications.
-You can find the knowledge, documentation, tools and sample projects to help you get started.</p>
+<p>Dolby.io is a new developer platform by Dolby Laboratories using decades of Dolby's sight and sound technology.
+Learn how to integrate APIs for real time streaming, communications, and media processing solutions.
+You can find the tools, documentation, and sample projects to help you get started.</p>

 <div id="social" align="center">
   <a href="https://dolby.io/" target="_blank"><img src="https://img.shields.io/badge/-HomePage-yellowgreen" alt="Dolby.io Home"/></a>